telefonicaid/fiware-IoTAgent-Cplusplus/doc/UL20_protocol.md

 In this example, a device sends three measures (t|10, m|15 and gps|12.1/14.2).

 Different observations are separated with #
-Multivalue are separated with /
+Multivalue are separated with /.
+You could use mapping features to send a location to Context Broker [Conversion to location](modules.md).

 <a name="def-command"></a>
 ## 5. Receive a command and send response